Crowley's Ridge: Fossils

 The region adjacent to the ridge is covered with thick deltaic soils, and few fossils are found except in gravel pits.
 These pits sometimes reveal the teeth of large mastodons, mammoths and horses, which roamed the continent as recently as 10,000 years ago.
 Crowley's Ridge contains important exposures of fossiliferous Tertiary sediments and contains the only documented Miocene exposures in the state.
 A silicified conifer stump weighing several tons was unearthed near Wittsburg, and many more were found around Piggott.
 Mastodon bones were found within the city limits of Helena at the southern end of the ridge.
 Near Forrest City, in the bed of Crow Creek, a deposit of oyster shells estimated to be nearly 7,000,000 cubic yards in size was discovered.

-Namesake

-Crowley's Ridge is named after Benjamin Crowley (1758–1842), the first American settler of the Ridge near Paragould, Arkansas.
-Crowley is buried in the Shiloh Cemetery in Greene County, Arkansas, and a monument marks the spot.
-The cemetery is part of Crowley's Ridge State Park.
-Next to Crowley's grave, other early settlers of the ridge are buried in unmarked graves.

-Crowley's Ridge Nature Center

-The Forrest L. Wood Crowley’s Ridge Nature Center in Jonesboro, Arkansas features self-guided exhibits about area's topography and natural history and wildlife of Crowley’s Ridge.
-Operated by the Arkansas Fish and Game Commission (AGFC) and opened in 2004, the Center includes an exhibit area, discovery room, observation tower, meeting rooms, auditorium, and gift shop.
-Outside there are trails through wetlands, forest and prairie, and a 1/4 mile universally accessible trail and boardwalk around a pond.
-The Center offers many activities and nature education programs.
-It is named after Forrest L. Wood, a former commissioner and supporter of the AGFC.